This post may contain affiliate links. Please read my disclosure policy.

 In one pot I seared the two pieces of lamb and stir-fried some of the vegetables with olive oil.
 I then added 2 lt of water, 1 bouquet grani, 1 tbsp of salt and 4 pepper grains to make a stock.
 If you also decide to use a lamb stock, make sure the lamb has the bones as they add a lot of flavour and texture.
 I boiled it for 1 hour.

 In a casserole I seared the pork belly, stir fry the rest of the vegetables and deglaze with the tomatoes paste.
-I covered it with water and added 4 garlic cloves, 1 tbsp of salt, 4 pepper grains and the second bouquet grani.
+I add the beans, cover them with water and added 4 garlic cloves, 1 tbsp of salt, 4 pepper grains and the second bouquet grani.
 I cooked it for 45 minutes.
 If you want to speed up the process you can cook it in a pressure pan for about 10 minutes.

 Paul took over the duck, and after pouring it with its fat into a frying pan, he fried it at medium heat for 15 minutes, turning it halfway through its cooking time.